jimmymathews/schur-transform/README.md

 **Recomputing precomputed values**.
 If you delete the character tables or projectors, they will be recomputed as needed.
 The calculation of character tables requires a local installation of Sage Math.

 **Demo**. *demo.py* is a more extensive usage example.
-It calculates the *Schur content* (many Schur transforms for various subsets of the series index) of a lung deformation as measured by an 4D CT scan.
+It calculates the *Schur content* (many Schur transforms for various subsets of the series index) of a lung deformation as measured by a 4D CT scan.
 Data available for download from [DIR-lab](https://dir-lab.com).
+Requires the Seaborn Python library (for violin plots) and Pandas.

 ![](combo_dirlab_sc.png)